jlngo3/Stephan-App/README.md

 Happy 2 Year Anniversary!

 I wanted to show you my appreciation by creating this webapp.
 It took me a long time to build it but it's the thought that counts!
-Its a pretty simple app but you do need to set it up onto your own computer since I don't have money to by a web server.
+Its a pretty simple app but you do need to set it up onto your own computer since I don't have money to buy a web server.
 So just follow the step by step guide down below and let me know if you have any questions!

 <br>STEP BY STEP GUIDE</br>